-Inflation 2.5 percent Salary Increases Salary increases used for Regular Class members in the July 1, 2016, actuarial valuation of the FRS; 3.7 to 7.8 percent, including inflation.
-Discount Rate 3.56 percent Retirement Age Retirement rates used for Regular Class members in the July 1, 2016, actuarial valuation of the FRS.
-They are based on the results of a Statewide experience study covering the period 2008 through 2013.
-Mortality Mortality tables used for Regular Class members in the July 1, 2016, actuarial valuation of the FRS.
-They are based on the results of a Statewide experience study covering the period 2008 through 2013.
-Healthcare Cost Trend Rates Based on the Getzen Model, with trend rates starting at 7.25 percent and gradually decreasing to an ultimate trend rate of 4.24 percent plus 0.61 percent for excise tax.
-Aging Factors Based on the 2013 SOA Study "Health Care Costs - From Birth to Death" Expenses Administrative expenses are included in the per capita health costs.
+Inflation 2.5 percent

+Salary Increases 3.7 to 7.8 percent, including inflation

+Discount Rate 3.62 percent

+Healthcare Cost Trend Rates Based on the Getzen Model, with trend rates starting at - 4 percent on October 1, 2018, followed by 7 percent on October 1, 2019 (to reflect actual negotiated premiums) and then gradually decreasing to an ultimate trend rate of 4.24 percent plus 0.42 percent increase for excise tax.

+Aging Factors Based on the 2013 SOA Study "Health Care Costs

+- From Birth to Death

+Expenses Administrative expenses are included in the per

+capita health costs.

 For plans that do not have formal assets, the discount rate should equal the tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA rating as of the measurement date.
-For the purpose of the OPEB Plan actuarial roll-forward, the municipal bond rate of 3.56 percent was based on the daily rate of Fidelity's "20-Year Municipal GO AA Index" closest to but not later than the measurement date.
+For the purpose of the OPEB Plan actuarial valuation, the municipal bond rate of 3.62 percent was based on the daily rate of Fidelity's "20-Year Municipal GO AA Index" closest to but not later than the measurement date.

-Demographic assumptions employed in the actuarial valuation were the same as those employed in the July 1, 2016, actuarial valuation of the FRS Pension Plan.
-These demographic assumptions were developed by the FRS from an actuarial experience study, and therefore, are appropriate for use in the OPEB Plan actuarial valuation.
+Demographic assumptions employed in the actuarial valuation were the same as those employed in the July 1, 2018, actuarial valuation of the FRS Defined Benefit Pension Plan.
+These demographic assumptions were developed by FRS from an actuarial experience study, and therefore are appropriate for use in the OPEB Plan actuarial valuation.
 These include assumed rates of future termination, mortality, disability, and retirement.
-In addition, salary increase assumptions (for development of the pattern of the normal cost increases) were the same as those used in the July 1, 2016, actuarial valuation of the FRS Pension Plan.
+In addition, salary increase assumptions (for development of the pattern of the normal cost increases) were the same as those used in the July 1, 2018, actuarial valuation of the FRS Defined Benefit Pension Plan.
 Assumptions used in valuation of benefits for participants of the FRS Investment Plan are the same as for similarly situated participants of the FRS Defined Benefit Pension Plan.